Our Communities

 Yes Groceries

-Note: Pinware is located minutes by paved road from the larger communities of West St. Modeste, L'Anse au Loup and Forteau.
-Dial up internet is available.
+Note: Pinware is located minutes, by paved road from the larger communities of West St. Modeste, L'Anse au Loup and Forteau.
+Public Computer access & Free WiFi is available at the Town Hall (Password can be obtained at the Hall) and there is free WiFi at the Pinware Provincial Park (in season).

 Travel by road to other towns...